 As trading card games get older, they often have a hard time attracting new players to the genre.
 With each wave of cards, each new mechanic, each adjustment, trading card games become more complex and therefore less beginner-friendly.
 Trading card games usually develop mechanically, which is good for die-hard fans, but increases the hurdles for beginners.
 The effect: as the number of cards increases, it becomes more difficult to make a trading card game accessible to the masses.
 Publishers usually counteract this by using popular themes.

-Auch bei Star Wars Unlimited This is now becoming apparent.
-Fantasy Flight Games had announced the title of the third set early on: "Twilight of the Republic".
+This is now also becoming apparent with Star Wars Unlimited.
+Fantasy Flight Games had announced the title of the third set early on: “Twilight of the Republic”.
 And it was also relatively clear early on what to expect.
-However, it was only with the publication of the first cards and illustrations that it became clear how much the third set of Star Wars Unlimited will be based around the lightsaber wielders.
+However, it was only with the release of the first cards and illustrations that it became clear how much the third set of Star Wars Unlimited will be built around the lightsaber wielders.

 Preview | Product | Rating | Price | |